mebeim/aoc/2022/README.md

 Additionally, we will need an easy way to detect whether we are going out of bounds (and therefore need to wrap around).
-To avoid a bunch of annoying bound-checking `if` statements, we can simply add two rows of empty cells at the top and at the bottom of the grid, as weel as two columns of empty cells on the left and the right.
+To avoid a bunch of annoying bound-checking `if` statements, we can simply add two rows of empty cells at the top and at the bottom of the grid, as well as two columns of empty cells on the left and the right.
 This also makes the actual grid start at `grid[1][x]` (where `x` is the column of the leftmost free cell in the top row) instead of `grid[0][x]`, which is nice since the coordinate system used in the problem